Unfuwain: 1988: three-year-old season

-In April 1988 Unfuwain began his three-year-old career by winning the Warren Stakes at Epsom by 15 lengths.
-Two weeks later he move up in class and recorded an eight length win in the Group Three Chester Vase, taking the lead in the straight and finishing "unchallenged".
+In April 1988, Unfuwain began his three-year-old career by winning the Warren Stakes at Epsom by 15 lengths.
+Two weeks later, he moved up in class and recorded an eight length win in the Group Three Chester Vase, taking the lead in the straight and finishing "unchallenged".

-As a result of these victories he was a leading fancy for the 1988 Epsom Derby, starting as the 9-2 second favourite.
+As a result of these victories, he was a leading fancy for the 1988 Epsom Derby, starting as the 9-2 second favourite.
 He disappointed in the classic, finishing seventh behind Kahyasi.
-This was the only occasion, apart from his debut, on which he was beaten by horse of his own generation.
+He was beaten by horse of his own generation only on this occasion, apart from his debut.
 It was also the only race of his career in which he was not ridden by Carson, who chose to ride Minster Son, a colt he had bred himself.
 The ride instead went to Steve Cauthen.

-After a brief break he returned in the Princess of Wales's Stakes and, facing older horses, produced his best performance, taking the lead two furlongs out and pulling away to win by fifteen lengths from a field which included Canadian International Stakes winner Infamy, and Breeders' Cup Classic runner-up Ibn Bey.
+After a brief break, he returned in the Princess of Wales's Stakes and, facing older horses, produced his best performance, taking the lead two furlongs out and pulling away to win by fifteen lengths from a field which included Canadian International Stakes winner Infamy, and Breeders' Cup Classic runner-up Ibn Bey.
 Coincidentally, this was the race in which his mother, Height of Fashion, had recorded her most important success when defeating Ardross in 1982.

 He was made 2-1 favourite for the King George VI and Queen Elizabeth Stakes at Ascot three weeks later.
 He ran up to his best form, taking the lead in the straight before finishing second to Mtoto, ahead of the subsequent Prix de l'Arc de Triomphe winner Tony Bin.
-In his final race of the year he finished fourth in the Arc, beaten just over a length behind Tony Bin, Mtoto and Boyatino.
-In both the King George and the Arc he finished well ahead of the other three-year-olds.
+In his final race of the year, he finished fourth in the Arc, beaten just over a length behind Tony Bin, Mtoto and Boyatino.
+In both the King George and the Arc, he finished well ahead of the other three-year-olds.

 1989: four-year-old season

-Unfuwain's four-year-old career consisted of just two races in the spring of 1989 for both of which he started odds-on favourite.
-At Newbury in April he led half a mile from home and ran on strongly to beat Per Quod by one and a half lengths in the John Porter Stakes.
+Unfuwain's four-year-old career consisted of just two races in the spring of 1989, for both of which he started odds-on favourite.
+At Newbury in April, he led half a mile from home and ran on strongly to beat Per Quod by one and a half lengths in the John Porter Stakes.
 Once again, he was following a family pattern, the race having been won the year before by his full brother Alwasmi.

 Three weeks later in the Jockey Club Stakes at Newmarket Unfuwain went clear a quarter mile from home and did not have to be put under pressure to record a one length win over the Derby runner-up Glacial Storm.
 Sheriff's Star, who went on to win both the Coronation Cup and Grand Prix de Saint-Cloud later that summer, was beaten a further six lengths in fourth.

-As the season progressed, Unfuwain reportedly became difficult to train, and was retired to stud without racing again.
+As the season progressed, Unfuwain reportedly became difficult to train and was retired to stud without racing again.